pretix/pretix-docs/docs/guides/two-factor-authentication.md

 # Two-factor authentication

-Two-factor authentication (2FA) is using two factors to authenticate your identity.
+The term "Two-factor authentication" or "2FA" refers to using two factors to authenticate your identity.
 This provides more security than authenticating with a single factor such as a password. pretix supports (2FA) for your user account.